 for faculty members, the Provost;

-for staff members, the Vice President for Finance and Administration; or for students, the Vice President for Student Affairs.
+for staff members, the Assistant Vice President for Finance and Comptroller; or for students, the Vice President for Student Affairs.
 (Adopted 4/9/01)

 Electronic communications facilities (such as electronic mail, WWW home pages, USENET newsgroups, etc.) are for university-related activities only.
 Fraudulent, harassing, or obscene messages and/or other materials are not to be posted, sent, or stored.
 (In regard to Social Media, please refer to Policy 1308- Online Social Media Usage Policy).

 No one may deliberately attempt to degrade the performance of a computer system or to deprive authorized personnel of resources or access to any University computer system.